Flood Warning issued for Carroll, Chariton by NWS - News Break

 Flood Warning issued for Carroll, Chariton by NWS

-Effective: 2021-07-14 07:46:00 CDT Expires: 2021-07-15 13:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-07-13 05:43:00 CDT Expires: 2021-07-14 19:24:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Carroll; Chariton The Flood Warning is extended for the following rivers in Missouri Grand River near Sumner affecting Linn MO, Chariton, Livingston and Carroll Counties.
-The Flood Warning continues for the following rivers in Missouri Grand River near Brunswick affecting Chariton and Carroll Counties.
-The Flood Warning is now in effect until early tomorrow afternoon The Flood Warning continues for the Grand River near Brunswick. * Until early tomorrow afternoon. * At 6:03 AM CDT Wednesday the stage was 19.5 feet. * Flood stage is 19.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage this afternoon and continue falling to 7.3 feet Monday morning. * Impact...At 19.0 feet, Flooding of low-lying areas occurs along the west bank of the Grand River near the U.S. Highway 24 bridge about 1 mile west of Brunswick.
-Fld Obs Forecasts Location Stg Stg Day/Time Wed Thu Fri 1pm 1pm 1pm Grand River Brunswick 19.0 19.5 Wed 6am 19.0 13.5 9.7alerts.weather.gov
+Target Area: Carroll; Chariton The Flood Warning is extended for the following rivers in Missouri Grand River near Brunswick affecting Chariton and Carroll Counties.
+The Flood Warning continues for the following rivers in Missouri Chariton River near Prairie Hill affecting Chariton and Macon Counties.
+Grand River near Sumner affecting Linn MO, Chariton, Livingston and Carroll Counties.
+The Flood Warning is now in effect until tomorrow evening The Flood Warning continues for the Grand River near Brunswick. * From early this morning to tomorrow evening. * At 5:39 AM CDT Tuesday the stage was 19.1 feet. * Flood stage is 19.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to rise to a crest of 19.1 feet this morning.
+It will then fall below flood stage this evening. * Impact...At 19.0 feet, Flooding of low-lying areas occurs along the west bank of the Grand River near the U.S. Highway 24 bridge about 1 mile west of Brunswick.alerts.weather.gov

 Comments / 0